FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 ```
 !["Inserting data into database"](./images/postgresql_with_node-red_insert_data.png "Inserting data into database")

-5. Connect ui-form’s output to function node’s input, and function node's output to the PostgreSQL node’s input.
+5. Connect ui-form’s output to the function node’s input and the function node's output to the PostgreSQL node’s input.

 # Displaying product data on Dashboard 2.0
 In this section, we will retrieve all data from our database table and display it on Dashboard 2.0 using the ui-table widget.

 1. Drag an Inject node onto canvas.
 2. Drag a PostgreSQL node onto the Canvas and click on that node and paste the following SQL command into the query input field.
-3. Drag a ui-table widget onto canvas and create a new ui-group for it.
+3. Drag a ui-table widget onto the canvas and create a new ui-group for it.
-4. Connect inject node's output to PostgreSQL node’s input, and PostgreSQL node's output to the ui-table's input.
+4. Connect the inject node's output to the PostgreSQL node’s input and the PostgreSQL node's output to the ui-table's input.
 ```sql
 -- Retrieve all data from the product_data table SELECT * FROM product_data;